 Have you ever wondered what type of people read the newspapers and which newspapers they read?

-What was most surprising, however, is that experts have found the following analysis to be nearly 100% accurate:
+This survey provided some enlightening insights, but what was most surprising, however, is that experts have found the following analysis to be nearly 100% accurate:

 - The Wall Street Journal is read by the people who run the country.

 - The Washington Post is read by people who think they run the country.

 - The New York Times is read by people who think they should run the country, and who are very good at crossword puzzles.